amylour/irish_wildlife_matchup/README.md

 ### **Acknowledgements**

 I would like to thank my mentor Rahul Lakhanpal for his continued guidance and expertise,
-my fellow classmates and extended, Code Institute Slack community for their encouragement, and my family for their constant support during my studies.
+my fellow classmates and extended Code Institute Slack community for their encouragement, and my family for their constant support during my studies.